News & Resource CenterTax Impact Newsletter

 - Pass-through entities.
 The guidance provides rules to avoid double counting of income and expense by pass-through entities and their owners.

 - Consolidated groups.
 The net interest expense limitation is determined on a consolidated basis, without considering obligations between group members.
-The regs will provide technical rules.
+The regulations will provide technical rules.

 - Earnings and profits.
 The guidance clarifies that disallowed interest expense will nevertheless reduce a corporation’s earnings and profits.